Oliver Harvey, 1st Baron Harvey of Tasburgh: Diplomatic career

-He was appointed a Companion of the Order of the Bath in the 1944 New Year Honours following his service as Principal Private Secretary to the Secretary of State.
+He was appointed a Companion of the Order of the Bath in the 1944 New Year Honours following his service as Principal Private Secretary to the Secretary of State, who had been Anthony Eden.
 He served as Deputy Under-Secretary of State for Foreign Affairs from 1946 to 1948 and as Ambassador to France from 1948 to 1954.
 He was appointed a Knight Commander of the Order of St Michael and St George in the 1946 Birthday Honours (and promoted to Knight Grand Cross of that Order in the 1948 New Year Honours) and Knight Grand Cross of the Royal Victorian Order in the 1950 Birthday Honours.

 On 3 July 1954 he was raised to the peerage as Baron Harvey of Tasburgh, of Tasburgh in the County of Norfolk.
 Four months later he succeeded his half-brother as fourth Baronet, of Crown Point.

 Personal life

 Lord Harvey of Tasburgh married Maud Annora, daughter of Arthur Watkin Williams-Wynn, in 1920.
 He died in November 1968, aged 75, and was succeeded in his titles by his son Peter.
 Lady Harvey of Tasburgh died in 1970.

 Lord Harvey and Maud Annora (née Williams Wynn) had issue: